-In Goa, Feijoada is cooked with black eyed beans which is very easily available locally and comes in two versions, with and without pork.
+In Goa, Feijoada is cooked with black-eyed beans which are very easily available locally and comes in two versions, with and without pork.
 The addition of spices and coconut milk make the Goan Feijoada an absolute delight, creamy and full of flavour.

-Goa being a former Portuguese colony has a heavy influence by Portuguese cuisine.
-So it is an interesting fusion of typically non Indian dishes flavoured with Indian spices.
-It’s also heavily non veg in nature.
-However, it’s also something one can easily adapt to a vegetarian dish.
-Feijoada is one such dish and was so surprised to read that it’s made with Black Eyed Pea.
+Goa being a former Portuguese colony has a heavy influence by the Portuguese cuisine.
+So it is an interesting fusion of typically non-Indian dishes flavored with Indian spices.
+It's also heavily nonveg in nature.
+However, it's also something one can easily adapt to a vegetarian dish.
+Feijoada is one such dish and was so surprised to read that it's made with Black-Eyed Pea.

 Now I was again back on finding a recipe for Goan Poee, and read Raji's recipe.
 It was so wonderful reading about her memories.
 Though I never met her, we had exchanged many emails and I felt I always knew her.
 This is in memory of a lovely lady, and wish I had done a better job in making this dish.